m-lab/website/_posts/blog/2019-03-26-speed-tests-accuracy.md

 **Let’s get Technical.**

-The two main design choices that characterize M-Lab's hosted NDT test —server placement at Internet exchange points and a single stream test protocol — leverage specific strengths and contain inherent limitations vis-a-vis many other Internet speed tests.
+The two main design choices that characterize M-Lab's hosted NDT test — server placement at Internet exchange points and a single stream test protocol — leverage specific strengths and contain inherent limitations vis-a-vis many other Internet speed tests.
 To make the technical discussion below make some sense, we need to establish some terms of art:

-* The “bottleneck bandwidth speed” along an Internet path is the speed at which congestion is reached on the slowest link on a network path.
+* The “bottleneck bandwidth speed” along an Internet path is the data rate which causes congestion on the slowest link on a network path.
 Generally speaking, a higher bottleneck bandwidth speed is better, because it allows more data to be downloaded per second.
 * The "latency" is the time it takes for a single packet to travel from a server to a client and back.
 In other contexts, "latency" is sometimes called "ping time" or "round trip time".
 Generally speaking, lower latency is better, because it makes network-based applications more responsive.

 NDT's accuracy depends in large part on a combination of the properties of the network being measured, as well as the definition of "Internet speed" under consideration.
 Setting aside the definition of "Internet speed" for later, the accuracy of NDT can be described as follows: